Random fields and the geometry of Wiener space: Preliminaries II: The infinite dimensional theory

-It can easily be seen that two redefinitions of the same functional, differ only on a set of $(p,\a)$-capacity zero, thereby implying the uniqueness of a $(p,\a)$-redefinition upto $(p,\a)$-capacity zero sets.
+It can easily be seen that two redefinitions of the same functional differ only on a set of $(p,\a)$-capacity zero, thereby implying the uniqueness of a $(p,\a )$-redefinition up to $(p,\a)$-capacity zero sets.
+According to Theorem~$2.3.3$ of \cite {Malliavin}, every functional $F\in D^p_{\a}(X;\real^k)$ has a $(p,\a)$-quasi-continuous redefinition, which can be taken to be in the first Baire class.

-Connecting the redefinition to the order of integrability and differentiability of the functional, is the following theorem, the proof of which can be found in \cite{Malliavin}.

-\begin{theorem} Every functional $F\in D^p_{\a}(X;\real^k)$ has a $(p,\a)$-quasi-continuous redefinition, which can be taken to be in the first Baire class. \end{theorem}

-\begin{remark} A $(p,\a)$-redefinition of $F$ is sometimes also referred to as the $(p,\a)$-quasi-continuous version of $F$. \end{remark}

 In what follows in the remainder of this section, we recall some facts from the Malliavin calculus that will be helpful in our description of a tube below.
+If $\a> 1$, one can make a statement similar to Theorem $2.3.3$ of~\cite{Malliavin} related to the differentiability of $F \in D^p_{\a}(X;\real)$, essentially a form of Taylor's theorem with remainder.